GNtem2/Metaanalysis/README.md

 #Specificity=TN/(TN+FP)=0%

 ```
-Likelihood ratio
-Positive likelihood ratio= Sensitivity/(1-Specificity)
-Negative likelihood ratio=(1-Sensitivity)/Specificity

 ### Hypoxic-Coma

-This work has been published (Neurology 2010;74:572).
-The data is deposited in this repository.
-This study met the criteria for inclusion in the Database of Abstracts of Reviews of Effects (DARE): Quality-assessed Reviews https://www.ncbi.nlm.nih.gov/books/NBK285222/
+This evaluation of tools for prognosticating hypoxic coma has been published (Neurology 2010;74:572).
+It assessed absent SEP, EEG (Burst suppression and isoelectric patterns), GCS motor score and asbent pupillary responses.
+The data (25 studies) from that paper is deposited in this repository.
+This study met the criteria for inclusion in the Database of Abstracts of Reviews of Effects (DARE): Quality-assessed Reviews https://www.ncbi.nlm.nih.gov/books/NBK285222/.
+It has been 10 years since that meta-analysis and an update is needed given the use of hypothermia in the management of hypoxic coma and the use of other tests including MRI and CT scans, serum neuron-specific enolase.

 ### ABCD2

-This work has been published (Neurology 2012;79: 971).
+This work on the use of ABCD2 for prognostication of TIA outcome has been published (Neurology 2012;79: 971).
+Importantly, ABCD2 was not a good tool positive likelihood ratio (PLR) 1.43 (1.33–1.54), negative likelihood ratio (NLR) 0.40 (0.33–0.50), and area under the curve (AUC) 0.70 (0.62–0.78).
 This study met the criteria for inclusion in the Database of Abstracts of Reviews of Effects (DARE): Quality-assessed Reviews https://www.ncbi.nlm.nih.gov/books/NBK285222/

 ### Spot-Sign (Frequentist)

-The spot sign on CTA is used to predict hematoma growth and clinical outcome.
+The spot sign on CTA has been used to predict hematoma growth and clinical outcome.
+It was considered as a surrogate for identifying intracerebral hemorrhage for durg trials.
+Prior approaches to metaanalysis of diagnostic studies use univariate method of Moses-Shapiro-Littenberg and which takes a reductionistic approach (combines information from the sensitivity and specificity).
+The current recommendation for metaanalysis of diagnostic studies is the bivariate method of Reitmas which preserves the dual nature of the data (sensitivity and specificity) in the treatment of covariates in meta-regression.
+Similar to the univariate method, the
+bivariate method employs a random effect to take into account the within study correlation.
+Additionally, the bivariate method also accounts for the
+between-study correlation in sensitivity and specificity.
 The current project uses mada package on CRAN.
-It uses a bivariate method to assess spot sign as diagnostic test.
+It uses a bivariate method from mada package to assess spot sign as diagnostic test.
 There's also illustration of metaregression.
 It also contains codes for assessing positive predictive value.
 The codes are available in .Rmd document.
 Data were entered via Survey Monkey.
 This work has been published in journal Stroke at https://www.ahajournals.org/doi/10.1161/STROKEAHA.118.024347

 ### Vertigo (Bayesian)

 This metaanalysis is designed to look at HINT examination as bedside test for diagnosis of peripheral vertigo.
 In contrast to the above work, this one is in development.

-It will use the bivariate method for metaanalysis.
+It will use the bivariate method from meta4diag package for metaanalysis.
 The variation on the Spot-Sign project will be the use of Bayesian approach to metaanalysis.
+The choice of Bayesian method is due to the small number of available studies (n<20), spare data, and which can pose a problem with convergence when performing numeric approach to maximum likelihood for bivariate model.
 Data will be entered via RedCap.

 The exercise give above illustrates an issue with reports of diagnostic accuracy with HINT examination.
 Some papers report with respect to vertigo (Frontiers in Neurology 2016 August) or stroke (ACADEMIC EMERGENCY MEDICINE 2013; 20:987–996).